 However, most people comment on how relaxed they feel during hypnosis.
 This feeling often continues for sometime after the session is over, leaving you ready to continue your day.

 No, certainly not.
-You absolutely cannot be made to do anything during hypnosis that is against your will or principles.
+You absolutely cannot be made to do anything during hypnosis that is against your will or principals.
 Neither can I make you say anything that you are not completely happy to do so.
 And why would I?
 I want you to get the very best from our work together, and that means treating you in a friendly, yet professional and ethical way.

 Your idea of what hypnosis is may stem from what you have seen of volunteers for stage hypnosis and think that hypnotherapy is similar.
 This is not the case.
 Our work is purely for therapeutic reasons, and to help you get the positive results you want.

 Stage hypnosis is not hypnotherapy, ie there is no therapy involved.
 It may utilise the same trance state, but really, that is where the similaries end.
 Stage hypnosis is purey for the entertainment of the audience.

 Also, volunteers for stage hypnosis are generally extroverts (or they wouldn't have volunteered) who would be happy being out-going in their everyday life.
 They have volunteered to be hypnotised and are generally born entertainers who are likely to do as is suggested on stage, because they don’t want to disappoint the crowd.